psakurai/arifamiruddin.github.io/content/about.md

 ---

-> Now seeking for an intership, starting on 2 October 2022
+> Now looking for a position as software engineer, starting on November 2023

 ## References